kristifidani/CV/README.md

-# A simple CV page using HTML and CSS
+# A simple personal CV page using HTML and CSS